Home » Recipe Index » Air Fryer Recipes

 Serve these on game day, at parties, after school, or any you want a delicious snack or appetizer.
 Your friends and family will come back again and again for more of these flavorful bites!

 Jalapeño poppers are traditionally served with a side of Ranch Dressing for dipping.
 I like to use Blue Cheese Dressing, Sriracha Ranch, or Buffalo Sauce.
 BBQ Sauce is another great option.
+But let's be honest, these delicious jalapeno popper bites don't even need a sauce because they're so full of flavor on their own.

 A person holding a crispy chicken taquito fresh from an air fryer.